About Walnuts

 Category Overview

-Nuts are generally rich in arginine and somewhat low in lysine, which makes them unfavorable for people with herpes.
+Nuts are generally rich in arginine and poor in lysine, which makes them unfavorable for people with herpes.
 Arginine can stimulate the replication of the herpes virus, while lysine can inhibit it.
 Nuts that have the highest arginine to lysine ratio include peanuts, almonds, walnuts, and hazelnuts.
 These nuts should be avoided or consumed in moderation by people with herpes.Practical Recommendations

 Besides consuming foods with a high ratio of lysine to arginine, you should also follow some other dietary tips to cope with herpes outbreaks.
 For example:

-A well-balanced and healthy diet that strengthens your immune system and lowers inflammation is important.
-This means you should eat a lot of fruits, vegetables, whole grains, lean protein, and good fats, and avoid processed foods, added sugars, alcohol, and caffeine.
+A diverse and nutritious diet that supports your immune system and fights inflammation is essential.
+This means you should eat lots of fruits, vegetables, whole grains, lean protein, and healthy fats, and steer clear of processed foods, added sugars, alcohol, and caffeine, which can harm your health.

 Make sure to drink plenty of water to keep yourself hydrated and eliminate toxins from your body.
 Water can also help you avoid dryness and irritation of the skin and mucous membranes, which can lead to outbreaks.